ChandrakalaRatan/Catalog-Item-Project/README.md

 	14. Open http://localhost:5000/ in your favourite Web browser.

 # JSON Endpoints
-The following are open to the public:
+The following are enpoints for item catalog:

-## Returns the whole catalog.
+### Returns the whole catalog.
 It displays all items belongs to all catagory
-  /items/JSON -
+	/items/JSON

-## Returns all items belongs to a specific category
+### Returns all items belongs to a specific category
 	/<int:category_id>/items/JSON

-## Returns all items belongs to a specific user
+### Returns all items belongs to a specific user
 	/items/<user_id>/JSON

-  -
-## Displays all user details
+### Displays all user details
  	/users/JSON